-Wildlife Service Dogs
+✓ Wildlife Service Dogs

 The use of Wildlife Service Dogs (WSD) has been undertaken by a limited number of agencies.
 Two types of WSD are most commonly used by agencies: the Karelian Bear Dog and the Black Mouth Cur.
 Due to their fearlessness and aggressive barking, these dogs are adept at locating concealed bears, tracking and treeing bears for capture purposes, and locating dead animals.
-When bears are candidates for capture and release, the WSD may be used for AC on release of the bear to help make it warier.
-Bear dogs may act as ambassadors for the education messages that agencies are trying to spread.
+When bears are candidates for capture and release, the WSD may be used for AC on release of the bear to help make it more wary of humans and dogs.
+During releases witnessed by the public, the bear dogs may act as ambassadors for the education messages that agencies are trying to spread.

-Working these dogs off-leash allows them to approach closely, barking within a meter or so of the bear, while avoiding defensive swipes and charges.
-Unlike typical hound dogs used for hunting bears, WSDs will return to the handler when called.
-Wildlife Service Dogs can work silently and less aggressively than hound dog breeds, especially on-leash, which is important when tracking a tranquilized animal or locating injured or orphaned wildlife.
-Their personalities allow them to be used at education events, surrounded by people and pets, greeted and hugged by children, and working long hours at a booth.
+Working these dogs off-leash allows the dog to approach closely, barking within a couple feet of the bear, while avoiding defensive swipes and charges.
+Unlike typical hound dogs used for hunting bears, bear dogs will return to the handler when called.
+WSD can work silently and less aggressively than hound dog breeds, especially on-leash, which is important when tracking a tranquilized animal or locating injured or orphaned wildlife.
+Their personalities allow them to be used at education events, surrounded by people and pets, greeted and hugged by children they don't know, and working long hours at a booth.